SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Others

+- [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) - These are the best resources for System Design on the Internet
+- [ReactNativeNews/React-Native-Apps](https://github.com/ReactNativeNews/React-Native-Apps) - Curated List of Open Source React Native Apps.
+Curation curtesy of
 - [lydiahallie/javascript-questions](https://github.com/lydiahallie/javascript-questions) - A long list of (advanced) JavaScript questions, and their explanations :sparkles:
 - [vasanthk/how-web-works](https://github.com/vasanthk/how-web-works) - What happens behind the scenes when we type www.google.com in a browser?
 - [MahdiMashrur/Awesome-Application-Security-Checklist](https://github.com/MahdiMashrur/Awesome-Application-Security-Checklist) - Checklist of the most important security countermeasures when designing, creating, testing  your web/mobile application